ArtrixTech/DynaGammy/README.md

 cd gammy
 qmake Gammy.pro
 make
-./Gammy
+./gammy
 ```
 NOTE: If make fails with "PlaceholderText is not a member of QPalette" errors in ui_mainwindow.h, delete the offending lines and run make again.

 ## Usage

-Gammy starts minimized in the system tray.
-Click on it to open the window.
-Expand the options by dragging the arrow in the bottom right.
+Gammy starts minimized in the system tray (or maximized if the tray is absent).
+Click on it to open the settings.
+Expand the options by dragging the bottom of the window.

 ## License